-- Damage to cultured HDFn can occur during trypsinization.
-This damage may result from exposure of the cells to the Trypsin/EDTA solution for excessive lengths of time, trypsinization at temperatures exceeding room temperature and/or excessive mechanical agitation.
+- Damage to cultured HAEC can occur during trypsinization due to exposure of cells to the Trypsin/EDTA solution for excessive lengths of time, trypsinization at temperatures exceeding room temperature, and/or excessive mechanical agitation.
 Check to make sure that the temperature of trypsinization is appropriate and, if necessary, alter the incubation time of the procedure. - Another common source of damage is centrifugation at excessive g forces.
 Check to make sure that the speed of the centrifuge is appropriate.
 One manifestation of cellular damage that may be evident after centrifugation is strings of cells (and debris) that do not pellet in the bottom of the tube.
 This is due to the presence of DNA from lysed cells in the solution.
 If this condition exists, the cell pellet may be lost upon aspiration of the supernatant containing the DNA strings.
 In many cases, viable cells can be rescued by pipetting the cells (and DNA) up and down in a 10 ml pipette to shear the DNA, and centrifuging the suspension again to recover the cells.